Rectified Gaussian Scale Mixtures and the Sparse Non-Negative Least Squares Problem: Experiment Design

-In the second set of experiments, for a wide variety of different distributions for $\vect{x}$ and $\vect{\Phi}$, we present results of LMMSE, GAMP, DA, SLEP-$\ell_1$ and NN-OMP.
-Specifically, we draw the nonzero elements of $\vect{x^{gen}}$ randomly according to the following probability distributions: \begin{enumerate}[I.] \item NN-Cauchy (Location: 0, Scale: 1) \item NN-Laplace (Location: 0, Scale: 1) \item NN-Gamma (Location: 1, Scale: 2) \item Chi-square with $\nu=2$ \item Bernoulli with $p(0.5) = 1/2$ and $p(1.5)=1/2$ \end{enumerate} where the prefix `NN' stands for non-negative.
-The non-negative distributions are obtained by taking the absolute value of the respective probability densities, i.e. NN-$\vect{X}=|\vect{X}|$.
-We generate random dictionaries as in first set of experiments according to the following densities \begin{enumerate}[I.] \item Gaussian (Location: 0, Scale: 1) \item $\pm 1$ with $p(1) = 1/2$ and $p(-1)=1/2$ \end{enumerate}
+In the third set of experiments, we set the noise variance $\sigma^2$ for $\vect{v}$ such that the signal-to-noise ratio (SNR) is 20 dB and repeat the first set of experiments.
+This experiment was meant to assess the robustness of R-SBL variants under noisy conditions.

-In the third set, we set the noise variance $\sigma^2$ for $\vect{v}$ such that the signal to noise ratio (SNR) is 20 dB and assess the robustness of R-SBL variants under noisy conditions.
-In the last set of experiments we introduce correlation among the columns of the original dictionary with $\vect{\Phi}= \mathcal{N}(0, \vect I)$ and report the R-SBL recovery performance in correlated dictionaries.
-This is achieved by multiplying the original dictionary $\vect{\Phi}$ with a correlation matrix $\vect{C}$ to obtain a new correlated dictionary $\vect{\Phi}_c$.
-Where $\vect{C}$ is simply the Cholesky factor of the Toeplitz($\rho$) matrix with a parameter $\rho$.
-We experimented with various correlation values by selecting $\rho=\{0.60,0.65,0.70,...,0.95, 0.98\}$.
+In the fourth set of experiments, we investigate recovery performances for a variety of distributions for $\vect{\Phi}$, and for the non-zero elements of $\vect{x}$.
+We randomly draw the nonzero elements of $\vect{x^{gen}}$ according to the following distributions: \begin{enumerate}[I.] \item NN-Cauchy (Location: 0, Scale: 1) \item NN-Laplace (Location: 0, Scale: 1) \item Gamma (Location: 1, Scale: 2) \item Chi-square with $\nu=2$ \item Bernoulli with $p(0.25) = 1/2$ and $p(1.25)=1/2$ \end{enumerate} where the prefix `NN' stands for non-negative.
+These distributions are obtained by taking the absolute value of the respective probability densities.
+We also generate random dictionaries $\vect{\Phi}$ according to the following densities: \begin{enumerate}[I.] \item Normal (Location: 0, Scale: 1) \item $\pm 1$ with $p(1) = 1/2$ and $p(-1)=1/2$ \item $\{0,1\}$ with $p(0) = 1/2$ and $p(1)=1/2$ \end{enumerate}

-The noiseless case provides a fair comparison between the recovery performance of the S-NNLS solvers, since in this scenario algorithm parameters are easy to select.
-In the noisy setting, tuning of various algorithm parameters leads to differing behavior of the algorithms, making it difficult to draw wide-reaching conclusions about the relative performance of the algorithms.
-Therefore, noisy simulations are meant for robustness analysis of R-SBL rather than for comparison with other methods.
+In all of the experiments detailed here, the results were averaged over 1,000 simulations.
+Moreover, the R-SBL MCMC approach was only used in the first set of experiments to demonstrate the high quality of the parameter estimates obtained with the lower complexity approaches such as DA, LMMSE and GAMP.
+We omit the MCMC in other experiments due to computational constraints.